 Strengths, Interests and Values

-Congratulations to Dayton Chapter LOT Member and Stivers School for the Arts Senior Eryk Charlton - Recipient of the W. S. McIntosh Memorial Leadership Award.
+Congratulations to Dayton Chapter LOT Member and Stivers School for the Arts graduate Eryk Charlton - Recipient of the W. S. McIntosh Memorial Leadership Award.
 The award is a combination full scholarship to the University of Dayton and internship with the City of Dayton.

 I am pleased to have the opportunity to express my gratitude for the support and encouragement I received from the Dayton Chapter of the National Black MBA Association® at the beginning of my career and the impact of that support ever since.
 I arrived in Dayton 25 years ago, fresh off out of a JD/MBA program, funded in significant part by the NBMBAA.
 It was at a NBMBAA® conference that I first met Barbara Bostick and other leaders of what would become the founding members of the Dayton Chapter.
 As a multiyear scholarship recipient, I was delighted to have the opportunity to work directly with Barbara at a General Motors facility in Kettering, Ohio.